Gender bias on Wikipedia: Wikimedia Foundation

 The Wikimedia Foundation has officially held the stance, since at least 2011 when Gardner was executive director, that gender bias exists in the project.
 It has made some attempts to address it but Gardner has expressed frustration with the degree of success achieved.
 She has also noted that "in the very limited leisure time women had, they tended to be more involved in social activities instead of editing Wikipedia.
 'Women see technology more as a tool they use to accomplish tasks, rather than something fun in itself.'"
 In 2011, the Foundation set a target of having 25 percent of its contributors identifying as female by 2015.
 In August 2013, Gardner said, "I didn't solve it.
 We didn't solve it.
 The Wikimedia Foundation didn't solve it.
 The solution won't come from the Wikimedia Foundation."

 In 2017, Wikimedia Foundation put a funding of $500,000 in building a more encouraging environment for diversity on Wikipedia.

 VisualEditor, a project funded by the Wikimedia Foundation that allows for WYSIWYG-style editing on Wikipedia, is said to be aimed in part at closing the gender gap.

 Thanks to a Wikimedia Foundation grant, in March 2021 an alpha version of Humaniki was released, providing a wide variety of gender gap statistics based on Wikidata.
 The stats are automatically updated as new information is made available.

+In 2024, Wikimedia Research Fund funded a one-year project called "Cover Women".
+It analyses how women and marginalised groups are shown on Wikipedia's main page.